Bodera/learnPath_Perl/Perl_5_Fundamentals/Module_03.md

 In this module we'll take a look at controlling the execution using loops in Perl.
 Let's start by learning how to implement branching logic using *if* and *if-else* statements.

 It's very common that your program needs to execute a code based on certain conditions.
-You can achive this using the *if* statement.
-The ideia is that along the flow of execution of some routine, some condition needs to be evaluated.
+You can archive this using the *if* statement.
+The idea is that along the flow of execution of some routine, some condition needs to be evaluated.
 If the condition is true, a set of code will be executed, otherwise that set of code will be skipped.

 In the following example, based on the given array, print the total number of elements in the array when the size of the array is equal to 4.